-Ethics approval and consent to participate

-Ethical approval was obtained from An-Najah National University Institutional Review Board (IRB) to conduct the research.
-Informed consent was required and obtained from all participants.
+- Ethics approval and consent to participate: Ethical approval was obtained from An-Najah National University Institutional Review Board (IRB) to conduct the research.
+Informed consent was required and obtained from all participants. - Consent for Publication: Consent for publication was obtained from each participant in this study.

-Consent for Publication

-Consent for publication was obtained from each participant in this study.
 The participants were informed of the study's details and the objective of publishing the findings.
 Written consent was obtained from all participants to ensure that they understood the publication of their anonymized data.
 To maintain privacy, all personal information has been anonymized.

-Availability of data and materials

-The datasets used and/or analyzed during the current study are available from the corresponding author on reasonable request.
-Any materials used in the study can also be provided upon reasonable request to the corresponding author.

-Author's contribution

-Layan Abu Alya: conceptualization, writing-original draft, data curation, formal analysis, investigation, methodology, project administration, resources, software, supervision, validation, visualization, and writing review & editing.
-Leen Sabbooba: conceptualization, writing-original draft, data curation, investigation, methodology, project administration, resources, supervision, validation, and visualization.
+- Availability of data and materials: The datasets used and/or analyzed during the current study are available from the corresponding author on reasonable request.
+Any materials used in the study can also be provided upon reasonable request to the corresponding author. - Author's contribution: Layan Abu Alya: conceptualization, writing-original draft, data curation, formal analysis, investigation, methodology, project administration. resources, software, supervision, validation, visualization, writing review & editing.
+Leen Sabbooba: and conceptualization, writing-original draft, data curation, investigation. methodology, project administration. resources, supervision, validation, and visualization.
 Ikhlas Alfogaha: conceptualization, writing-original draft, data curation, investigation, methodology, project administration, resources, supervision, and validation.
-Walaa Abualia: conceptualization, writing-original draft, project administration, resources, and supervision.
+Walaa Abualia: conceptualization. writing-original draft. project administration, resources, and supervision.
 Basil Jalamneh: revision.
-Wael Sadaqa: conceptualization, data curation, investigation, project administration, resources, supervision, and validation.
-Zaher Nazzal: conceptualization, writing-original draft, data curation, methodology, analysis, investigation, project administration, resources, software, supervision, validation, visualization, and writing review & editing.
-The students Layan Abu Alya, Leen Sabbooba, and Ikhlas Alfoqaha conducted this study
+Wael Sadaga: conceptualization, data curation, investigation, project administration, resources, supervision, and validation.
+Zaher Nazzal: conceptualization, writingoriginal draft, data curation, formal analysis, investigation, methodology, project administration, resources, software, supervision, validation, visualization, and writing review & editing.
+The students Layan Abu Alya, Leen Sabbooba, and Ikhlas Alfogaha conducted this study. - Competing Interests: The authors declare that they have no competing interests. - Funding: This research did not receive any specific grant from funding agencies in the public, commercial, or not-forprofit sectors. - Acknowledgment: The authors would like to thank all participants of the study for their cooperation and contribution.